-If you are looking to change or extend your current home with an extension, loft conversion, or refurbishment of some kind, it can be quite an overwhelming time.
+If you are looking to change or extend your current home with a new home extension, loft conversion, or refurbishment of some kind, it can be quite an overwhelming time.
 Its vitally important to get the right team of people working with you on every aspect of the project.
 One of the most common challenges for anyone is how to find a reliable builder?

 Over the years we’ve really listened to our clients.
 Their wishes, their needs and their wants.
 We know what’s been asked of us to provide the best service to our clients and so here are some points to guide you through what to look for and what to avoid when choosing a builder.

-How to find a reliable builder – Option one – Recommendations & Searches
+How do I find a reliable builder? – Option one – Recommendations & Searches

 Friends and Family – The first advice would be to ask friends or family for recommendations.
 Reliable and honest opinions are what you need.
 If they have had work done and are local to you, ask if you can look at the work (if you didn’t witness it happening in real time).
 Ask how the builder operated, how they were to deal with, and whether they feel the job was priced appropriately, amongst other aspects.